marzelwidmer/feature-toggle-demo/README.md

 ```bash
 $ http :8081/api
 ```
-Check if there the _chuck-norris_ link.
+Check if there the a relation _google_.

 ```bash
 HTTP/1.1 200